active-place

 Croatian state archives in Osijek

-Croatia State Archives in Osijek is a public institution founded by the Republic of Croatia and the territorial jurisdiction now extends to the area of Osijek-Baranja County and is one of 18 regional archives. http://osijek-culture.eu/en_UK/cultural-locations-and-facilities/cultural-facilities/croatian-state-archives-in-osijek
+The Croatia State Archives in Osijek is a fascinating public institution established by the Republic of Croatia.
+Its jurisdiction now covers the Osijek-Baranja County, one of 18 regional archives in the country.
+This place is a treasure trove for his

 unLiked